 Christina also counsels pro-bono clients on a range of commercial and non-profit issues, including the Innocence Project and advising not-for-profit corporations on governance matters.

 Christina has been part of the teams advising:

 - American Securities in senior secured multicurrency facilities to finance its acquisition of Acuren.

 - Aterian Investment Partners in secured term and revolving facilities to finance its acquisition of Pioneer Metal Finishing, LLC.

 - Brookfield Property Partners L.P. (a publicly traded company owned, in part, by Brookfield Asset Management Inc.) in $6.4 billion secured facilities to finance in part its $14.4 billion acquisition of GGP Inc. (f/k/a General Growth Properties Inc.)

-- Dave & Buster’s, Inc. (a portfolio company of Oak Hill Capital Partners) in $800 million senior secured facilities to refinance existing indebtedness.
+- Dave & Buster’s, Inc. in $500 million senior secured facilities to refinance existing indebtedness.